apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 ### Cogrouped Map

-CoGrouped map Pandas UDFs allow two DataFrames to be cogrouped a by a common key and then a python function applied to each cogroup.
+Cogrouped map Pandas UDFs allow two DataFrames to be cogrouped by a common key and then a python function applied to each cogroup.
 They are used with `groupBy().cogroup().apply()` which consists of the following steps:

 * Shuffle the data such that the groups of each dataframe which share a key are cogrouped together.
 * Apply a function to each cogroup.
-The input of of the function is two `pandas.DataFrame` (with an optional Tuple representing the key).
+The input of the function is two `pandas.DataFrame` (with an optional Tuple representing the key).
 The output of the function is a `pandas.DataFrame`.
-* Combine the results into a new `DataFrame`.
+* Combine the pandas.DataFrames from all groups into a new `DataFrame`.

 To use `groupBy().cogroup().apply()`, the user needs to define the following:
 * A Python function that defines the computation for each cogroup.